Are you going to a University of Michigan college football game and wondering how to best navigate Michigan game day in Ann Arbor?

 - Graduate Bloomington Hotel Review

-If you found this post helpful, save it to your Michigan board on Pinterest!
+Save this Ann Arbor game day guide to your Michigan board on Pinterest!

 Have you been to a Michigan football game?